Rev0kz/Nginx-Config-Production/README.md

 # Nginx-Config-Production
-Nginx configuration for production environment
+Nginx configuration based on security and performance for production environment